kiteframe/kiteframe-co-uk/guides/legacy-blindness.md

 On the past few software projects I've worked on, I've observed exactly this phenomenon, and have witnessed first hand the effect it can have on a project.

 Part of our job as software developers is to talk to business experts, and drill down into the domain, the events that occur, the objects that we might model, and the rules that govern the way that the business works.
 In doing so, we learn the vocabulary that the business uses to talk about their processes.
-We can then use that to create useful models in the software, that hopefully are able to evolve to accommodate new requirements as they come up, by closely mirroring the real world processes.
+We can then use that to create useful models in the software that are able to evolve and accommodate new requirements as they come up by closely mirroring the real world processes.

 To quote Eric Evans again (this time from [his talk at DDD Europe 2019](https://youtu.be/pMuiVlnGqjk?t=291)):